schoes/schatzmAIster/README.md

 - copy the Clarifai_Apple_SDK.framework of clarifi-apple-sdk into schatzmAIster/Clarifi/Clarifai_Apple_SDK.framework.original
 - copy also the setup_framework.sh file from clarifi-apple-sdk/scripts into the schatzmAIster/Clarifi folder
 - Double click the SchatzmAIster.xcodeproj to open the project in xcode
-- try to deploy on a simulator
+- try to deploy on a simulator and on a ios device